Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 This is done with `Sort`.
 It is useful when you want to restrict the list to only be draggable and droppable but not sortable.

-`Animation` just specify the duration of the drag and drop animations.
+`Animation` just specify the duration of the drag and drop animation and sort animation.

 So if we create our `option` record type, it would be: